hchachko/cs545-final-project/README.md

 In a seperate console window:

-6) cd to the "Frontend directory"
+6) cd to the "Frontend" directory.

 7) Run "npm install" to install the dependicies needed for the frontend.